 The corridor has a paper trail

-The network described above is not just a storyboard.
-TIN, the Tolerant Interplanetary Network project, builds and tests the routing layer it sketches: contact plans computed from geometry, store-and-forward custody, delivery decided by schedule rather than luck.
+TIN, the completed Tolerant Interplanetary Network project, built and tested the routing layer this page sketches: contact plans computed from geometry, store-and-forward custody, delivery decided by schedule rather than luck.

-Alongside the code sits a conformance question: if you replay a network's frozen schedule, do the delivered outcomes come back unchanged?
-A white paper answers with preregistered statistical certificates rather than point estimates.
+Alongside the code sits a conformance question: replay a network's frozen schedule — do the delivered outcomes stay within preregistered statistical bounds?
+A white paper answers with certificates carrying explicit radii, not point estimates.

 Browse papers and software